-Claire Shea (she/her) is a curator based in Toronto, Canada via Hong Kong, London and Venice, focusing on contemporary art in global contexts.
+Claire Shea (she/her) is a curator based in Toronto via Hong Kong, London and Venice, focusing on contemporary art in global contexts.

 She has expertise in leading and managing art institutions and non-profit organizations, public art commissions and artistic residencies, research and publications, strategic planning and fundraising.